 Ang Sim (Red Heart)

-Flesh which is quite soft and very sweet, and dark yellow in colour.
+The flesh is quite soft and very sweet and dark yellow in colour.
 It also has a nice aroma.

 This durian takes the name of the late Mr Lau Khun Poh, who first budded it.
 Khun Poh has beautiful orangey flesh with a slightly bitter-sweet taste and a heavy aroma.